Overview

 🟠 Vertex Bevel (Ctrl + Shift + B) doc

-🔵 Bevel (Ctrl+ B) Can also bevel vertices, but that’s broken at the moment.
+🔵 Bevel (Ctrl+ B) Can also bevel vertices, but that’s currently broken.

 Bevel (ZModeler > …) Can only do chamfers, with 7 chamfer profiles to chose from.
 This nicely fits with ZBrush’s SubD heavy workflows and allows for easy changing of bevel profiles by adding or removing loops, something that doesn’t work with normal bevels.
 Taping other edges will instantly give them a bevel with the width of the previous bevel.
 Masking and selection can also be a great help when chamfering.